-TO: Historic Preservation Commission (HPC)

-FROM: Development Services Department, Planning Division

-SUBJECT: MAJOR CERTIFICATE OF APPROPRIATENESS (MAJCOA 13258-2020):

-Major Certificate of Appropriateness to demolish an existing deck area to accommodate an interior remodel and the construction of a 590 s.f. addition consisting of a new family room, laundry room, two bathrooms and 2nd story balcony.
-The request also includes demolishing an existing two-car garage and constructing a new 790 s.f. limited detached ADU (under a separate ministerial permit) on a property located at 420 E. Alvarado Street in the Lincoln Park Historic
+- TO: Historic Preservation Commission (HPC) - FROM: Development Services Department, Planning Division - SUBJECT: MAJOR CERTIFICATE OF APPROPRIATENESS (MAJCOA 13258-2020): Major Certificate of Appropriateness to demolish an existing 85 s.f. deck area to accommodate the construction of a 437 s.f. first floor addition consisting of a new family room, laundry room, two bathrooms and 118 s.f. second story balcony.
+Renovations to the existing interior will also be completed as part of the overall project.
+The request also includes demolishing an existing two-car garage and constructing a new 790 s.f. limited detached ADU (under a separate ministerial permit) on a property located at 420 E. Alvarado Street in the Lincoln Park Historic District.

-District.